Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the bottom of the cross represents the foundation on which the situation is based.
-Four of Cups (Luxury), when reversed: New and unusual relationships and opportunities.
+Click for DetailsThe card in the middle of the lower line represents the qualities that you express in this circumstance.
+Four of Man (Charles Dexter Ward), when reversed: New and unusual relationships and opportunities.
 The reawakening of your appetite for life or love.
 The path of excess leading to spiritual rejuvenation and the appearance of novel ambitions.